 The practical gap between platforms is extreme and often underestimated.
 Grok tends to cite sources far more aggressively than Claude, which rarely provides URLs at all.
 Gemini frequently references URLs without ever speaking the brand name, a phenomenon known as “ghost citations.”
 Perplexity shows 76.9% positive sentiment in citations; ChatGPT shows 6.8% (Source: Searchable AI Visibility Report, 2026).

-Claude, by contrast, tends toward neutral or clinical framing with minimal brand attribution.
-These divergent profiles mean your GEO strategy must be platform-specific, not generic.
+These divergent profiles mean your strategy must be platform-specific.
 What wins on Perplexity may be invisible on Claude.

 Perplexity is the most socially driven system.
 Reddit dominates its list of top-cited domains, accounting for 46.7% of the most frequently referenced sources (Source: Searchable, 2026).
 This makes community-generated content a core input signal rather than a secondary one.